 ✖ The normalization step guards against numerical instability during the inversion process.

-✔ The normalization step avoids (or prevents) numerical instability during the inversion process.
+✔ The normalization step avoids (or prevents or precludes) numerical instability during the inversion process.

 ✖ The first virtual joint represents the bondage of the two real nodes.